 This year, why not be bold and shake up your personal style a little bit, with one of these old classic or brand-new perfumes to try?
 It’s amazing how much a new scent can change your outlook, your mood, and your style!
 A trip to the perfume counter can be a little intimidating – all those perfumes! – but I can help narrow the field a bit.
-Here are 8 perfumes to try in 2013.
+Here are 8 perfumes to try.
 Some you may already know and love, but some may be new to you.
 Let’s go!

 It took me a long time to figure out what the vintage-y floral tone was in this, one of my very favorite perfumes to try, and I finally gave in and checked the product description on the Marc Jacobs website.
 It’s violet!
 Fresh, sweet-smelling violet sets the tone for this feminine, ultra-girl perfume.

 This has been one of my favorite perfumes since its release.
 It smells sweet and light and crisp, with strong apple tones – which makes sense, since it was inspired by New York City, the Big Apple!
 There are many variations, but this one is my favorite of the line.